SurriyaGokul/agentic_document_assistant/README.md

 **Intelligent Document Analysis and Processing with Streamlit, LangChain, and Ollama**

 **Document AI Assistant** is a powerful and intuitive Streamlit application designed for intelligent document analysis.
-It seamlessly processes various file formats, including PDFs, JSON files, and email messages (`.eml`).
-By leveraging cutting-edge language models through **LangChain** and **Ollama LLMs**, this tool excels at structured information extraction, content validation, and insightful summarization.
-Its modular architecture ensures a robust and extensible platform for automating document workflows with minimal setup.
+It seamlessly processes various file formats, including PDFs, JSON files, and emails.

 ---

 ## Key Features

-* 📧 **Email Agent:** Automatically extracts structured metadata from `.eml` files, identifying sender, recipient, subject, message intent, and urgency.
+* **Email Agent:** Automatically extracts structured metadata from `.eml` files, identifying sender, recipient, subject, message intent, and urgency.
-* 📄 **PDF Agent:** Delivers concise summaries and extracts key information, insights, and data points from PDF documents.
+* **PDF Agent:** Delivers concise summaries and extracts key information, insights, and data points from PDF documents.
-* 📋 **JSON Agent:** Validates JSON data structures, parses content, and intelligently flags anomalies or inconsistencies.
+* **JSON Agent:** Validates JSON data structures, parses content, and intelligently flags anomalies or inconsistencies.
-* 🧠 **In-Memory Storage:** Utilizes a centralized memory system for storing intermediate results, enabling efficient task chaining and seamless downstream operations.
+* **In-Memory Storage:** Utilizes a centralized memory system for storing intermediate results, enabling efficient task chaining and seamless downstream operations.
-* 🧩 **Extensible Architecture:** Designed with a plug-and-play pattern, allowing for the easy addition of new document types or custom processing agents.
+* **Extensible Architecture:** Designed with a plug-and-play pattern, allowing for the easy addition of new document types or custom processing agents.
-* 🖥️ **User-Friendly Interface:** Built with Streamlit for an interactive and easy-to-navigate user experience.
+* **User-Friendly Interface:** Built with Streamlit for an interactive and easy-to-navigate user experience.

 ---